-TunTrust personnel do not have access to the trusted functions until all necessary checks are completed and results analyzed.
-All persons filling trusted roles are selected on the basis of loyalty, trustworthiness, and integrity, and are subject to background checks at least every five years.
+Personnel do not have access to the trusted functions until any necessary checks are completed and results analyzed.
+All persons filling trusted roles shall be selected on the basis of loyalty, trustworthiness, and integrity, and shall be subject to background investigation where permitted by law.